 Information for people who are just getting started with Medicare.
-Includes information about whether you're eligible for Medicare, whether you get Medicare automatically, your Medicare coverage choices, the Initial Enrollment Questionnaire, and how Medicare works with other insurance.
+Includes information about whether you're eligible for Medicare, whether you get Medicare automatically, your Medicare coverage choices, and how Medicare works with other insurance.

 There are 2 main ways to get your Medicare coverage — Original Medicare or a Medicare Advantage Plan (Part C).
 Use these steps to help you decide which way you want to get your coverage.
 Before you make a decision, you can get local, personalized Medicare counseling from the State Health Insurance Assistance Program (SHIP).